- Contact information

 Homeowners complain when there are thousands of beetles covering their house.
 People may have to walk across piles of them on the deck, pick them out of picnic food and drinks, deal with them "swarming" like bees and landing on people.
 The beetles are especially unwanted when they get in the house by crawling through openings such as uncaulked window frames.
 Outdoor crowds of the beetle may leave on their own after a few days or weeks.

-How to prevent Multicolored Asian lady beetles for getting into your house
+How to prevent Multicolored Asian lady beetles from getting into your house

 -Susan Mahr, University of Wisconsin - Madison